RenzoTejada/ubigeo-peru/README.txt

 * Massive cost loading, new import functionality via .csv

-More information about the plugin in [Peru Ubigeo Shipping Cost for Woocommerce] (https://renzotejada.com/plugin/costo-de-envio-de-ubigeo-de-peru-para-woocommerce/ "Peru Ubigeo Shipping Cost for Woocommerce")
+More information about the plugin in [Peru Ubigeo Shipping Cost for Woocommerce](https://renzotejada.com/plugin/costo-de-envio-de-ubigeo-de-peru-para-woocommerce/ "Peru Ubigeo Shipping Cost for Woocommerce")

 == Installation ==